Skip to main content

 def call_tool(token: str, server_id: str, tool_name: str, arguments: dict) -> dict:

-"""Call an MCP tool through the Runlayer proxy."""
+"""Call an MCP tool through the Runlayer proxy using the MCP JSON-RPC protocol."""

 resp = httpx.post(